zvrba/cspim/README.md

     cmake .
     make

-This will build host applicactions in `hostapps`.
+This will build host applications in `hostapps`.
 By default, MIPS applications in `mipsapps` are not built, since they require a cross compiler.
 Directories `bmips-le` and `bmips-be` contain pre-built binaries of the sources in `mipsapps`.

 To build them for yourself, specify `-DSKIP_APPS=OFF` when invoking `cmake`.

-###CMake options
+### CMake options
 ```
 MIPS_BE     Build all for big endian MIPS target.
 SKIP_APPS   Skip building mips apps in mipsapps.
 Use this when you don't have a cross compiler.